Have you ever seen powdery mildew on a fiddle leaf fig? This can look like white, powdery, fluffy stuff growing on your fig leaves.

-Airflow is the key to preventing and treating powdery mildew.
-Turn on a fan (but don’t point it at the tree), open some windows and doors, and make sure the plant has plenty of room.
+Airflow is the key to preventing and treating powdery mildew on a fiddle leaf fig. Turn on a fan (but don’t point it at the tree), open some windows and doors, and make sure the plant has plenty of room.

 #3: Remove the affected areas if possible.